-22. Description of major investments during 2010
+22. Description of major investments during 2011

-In 2010, investment into capitalised docking repairs amounted to LTL 4 mln.
+During the year 2011, investment into capitalised docking repairs and ship equipment amounted to LTL 4,6 mln.

 23. All mutual agreements by shareholders, of which the Issuer is aware and due to which the assignment of securities and (or) voting rights may be restricted